kossiitkgp/KWoC-Frontend/public/faq.md

 - __What if I have a question not answered in this FAQ?__

-  Please make sure to read the website,manual.
+  Please make sure to go through the respective manual.
 If after reading through it you still don't have an answer please consider reaching out to us on admin@kossiitkgp.org.